-- a) The national closing date for applications for the primary admissions round is 15 January 2025. - b) Applications naming a Sefton VA or academy faith school that are received after the closing date, will be forwarded to the school up until 24 February 2025.
+- a) The national closing date for applications for the primary admissions round is 15 January 2026. - b) Applications naming a Sefton VA or academy faith school that are received after the closing date, will be forwarded to the school up until 20 February 2026.
 The school will be informed that the application has been received late.
 The admission authority must then decide how it wishes to respond to the late application.

-- c) If parent(s)/carer(s) apply after 15 January 2025, the Local Authority may still be able to consider the application providing we receive it by 21 February 2025. - d) For families moving into the area after 15 January, their application will be considered if it is received by 21 February 2025 with evidence that the removal has taken place and where appropriate, evidence of disposal of the previous property. - e) For late applications or late changes that are received after 21 February 2025 but before 16 April 2025, they will be processed after the national allocation of places has been completed on 16 April.
+- c) If parent(s)/carer(s) apply after 15 January 2026, the Local Authority may still be able to consider the application providing we receive it by 20 February 2026. - d) For families moving into the area after 15 January, their application will be considered if it is received by 20 February 2026 with evidence that the removal has taken place and where appropriate, evidence of disposal of the previous property. - e) For late applications or late changes that are received after 20 February 2026 but before 16 April 2026, they will be processed AFTER the 16th of April, once the allocation of places has been completed for national offer day.
 All late applications and late changes will be processed in the date order they were received by Sefton LA and will have the admissions criteria applied to them in the normal manner.
-The processing period for these applications will be dependent on the number of late applications/changes received. - f) For late applications or late changes that are received after 16 April 2025, they will be processed in the date order they are received by Sefton LA, and after the applications described in e) above have been dealt with.
+The processing period for these applications will be dependent on the number of late applications/changes received. - f) For late applications or late changes that are received on or after 16 April 2026, they will be processed in the date order they are received by Sefton LA, and after the applications described in e) above have been dealt with.
 The processing period for these applications will be dependent on the number of late applications/changes received.